ASIAN-AFRICAN LEGAL CONSULTATIVE ORGANIZATION (AALCO)

 F. Annual Sessions of the Organization

 The plenary organ of the AALCO is its Annual Session (Article 4 of the Statutes).
 The Annual Sessions are usually hosted by a Member State on the basis of rotation between the two regional groups, Asia and Africa, to the extent possible.
 The Member-States are represented by high ranking diplomats and legal experts in the Annual Session.
 In addition, many Observer delegations representing governments and international organizations from across the globe participate in the deliberations.
 The Organization has been able to forge close links with the International Court of Justice (ICJ) and International Law Commission (ILC) over the years.
 It has become customary that judges of the ICJ and members of the ILC actively participate in the Organization’s Annual Sessions.
-Till date, fifty five such Annual Sessions have taken place.
+Till date, fifty six such Annual Sessions have taken place.

 The Organization has been examining international law matters, which are being actively deliberated in the United Nations especially the International Law Commission and the Sixth Committee of the UN General Assembly.